The Rhaly Operators on K\"othe Spaces: Preliminaries

 exist in $E$.
-If the convergence is uniform on bounded subsets of E, then T is called \textbf{uniformly mean ergodic}. \end{defn}
+If the convergence is uniform on bounded subsets of E, then T is called \textbf{uniformly mean ergodic}.
 A locally convex Hausdorff space E is defined as (uniformly) mean ergodic if every power bounded operator acting on it is (uniformly) mean ergodic.
-In this context, Albanese, Bonet, and Ricker established the following result in \cite[Proposition 2.13]{ABR}: